Hotmoka/hotmoka/tutorial/Takamaka.md

 </project>
 ```

+that specifies to use Java 9 and provides the dependency that we need.

 > We are using `1.0.0` here, as version of the Hotmoka and Takamaka
 > projects.
 Replace, if needed, this with the current version of such projects,
 > as printed during their compilation with Maven.

+Since the `pom.xml` file has changed, the `family` project might
+show an error.
+To solve it,
+you might need to update the Maven dependencies of the project:
+right-click on the `family` project &rarr; Maven &rarr; Update Project...

 As you can see, we are importing the dependency `io-takamaka-code`,
 that contains the Takamaka base development classes.